Foreign Visitors Fellowship Program

 In the first stage the SRC makes a list of candidates of foreign fellows after carefully examining the applicants’ research plans, academic publications, possible contributions to the SRC’s projects and other factors.
 Preference is given to those who have both permanent academic positions and PhD degrees (or their equivalents).

-The list will be submitted to the University’s special selection committee by the end of December.
-In the second stage the University’s committee decides the final list of foreign fellows and the selection result will be informed to the SRC in February (for the 1st term) or August (for the 2nd term).
+The list will be submitted to the University’s special selection committee by the end of September 2019.
+In the second stage the University’s committee decides the final list of foreign fellows and the selection result will be informed to the SRC by the end of December 2019.

-Applicants will be informed about the result of the first stage of the selection process in December 2016.
+Applicants will be informed about the result of the first stage of the selection process by early October 2019.

-The SRC will inform all candidates about the final result of the selection in February or August 2017.
+The SRC will inform all candidates about the final result of the selection by January 2020.

 Correspondence concerning this program should be addressed to: